Master of Science in Recreation and Leisure Services (M.S.) Major in Recreation and Sport Management (Non-thesis Option) - TXST Global

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter

 REC 5329.
-Evidence-based Practice in Recreational Therapy.
+Applied Implementation in Recreational Therapy.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter